-The Terra Madre Balkans event is organized by VIS Albania with the support of Slow Food, in partnership with the Albanian Ministry for Agriculture, Ministry of Economic Development, Tourism, Trade and Entrepreneurship, the Municipality of Tirana and the Italian Agency for International Cooperation.
+The fourth edition of Terra Madre Balkans is organized by VIS Albania with the support of Slow Food, in partnership with the Albanian Ministry for Agriculture, Ministry of Economic Development, Tourism, Trade and Entrepreneurship, the Municipality of Tirana and the Italian Agency for International Cooperation.

 The event brings together 350 delegates from 12 countries (Bosnia and Herzegovina, Bulgaria, Croatia, Greece, Kosovo, Montenegro, The Republic of Macedonia, Romania, Serbia, Turkey, Italy and Albania).

 As an essential part of the event, the central Mother Teresa Square is hosting an Earth Market, where over 50 booths give visitors the chance to discover a wide selection of products from Terra Madre food communities, Slow Food Presidia, and the Ark of Taste, Slow Food’s catalog of the world’s food biodiversity.

 Slow Food Presidia and representatives from more than 50 Terra Madre food communities are participating in the market from different countries: